What They Do: Social workers help people solve and cope with problems in their everyday lives.

 |Individual and family services||$46,640|

 Most social workers are employed full time.
 They sometimes work evenings, weekends, and holidays to see clients or attend meetings, and they may be on call.

-Overall employment of social workers is projected to grow 12 percent over the next ten years, much faster average for all occupations.
+Overall employment of social workers is projected to grow 9 percent over the next ten years, faster than the average for all occupations.